-Only one picture exists of this find by canadiancatgreen, but it’s luckily of its more visually interesting posterior aspect, showing off both its roll-down opera window and hockey stick taillights.
+(first posted 8/31/2014) Only one picture exists of this find by canadiancatgreen, but luckily it’s of its more visually interesting posterior aspect, showing off both its roll-down opera window and hockey stick taillights.
 No, it’s certainly not a beautiful car, but as an example of one of Mazda’s most legendary nameplates, it deserves some attention (though its preservation seems completely accidental).

 My understanding was that these were sold as RX-5s, but apparently all North American variants were badged Cosmo, just like this Canadian example.
 According to the testing listed in this ad, which credits NSU and Wankel for the rotary engine design, it offered 34 mpg on the highway–a wildly optimistic figure.
 Buyers must’ve had a more realistic understanding of the Wankel engine, because the fuel crisis torpedoed Mazda’s fortunes in the US.
 The RX-5/Cosmo, introduced in 1975, was therefore quite unpopular.